Toto Wolff: Formula One

 In 2009, Wolff bought a share of the Williams Formula One Team and joined the board of directors.
 In 2012, he was named executive director of Williams F1 and the team took its last race win to date at that year's Spanish Grand Prix with Pastor Maldonado.

 In January 2013, Wolff left Williams F1 to become an executive director of the Mercedes AMG Petronas Formula One Team with his business partner Rene Berger becoming non-executive director.
 In addition to joining the team as managing partner, he also acquired 30% of Mercedes-Benz Grand Prix Ltd, with a further 10% held by Niki Lauda and 60% by the parent company.

 Wolff took over the coordination of all Mercedes-Benz motorsport activities, a responsibility previously held by Norbert Haug.
 In 2014, Wolff sold two-thirds of his Williams shares to American businessman Brad Hollinger.
 On 9 March 2016, Wolff sold his remaining shares in the Williams team.

 As co-owner of both Williams F1 (where his wife Susie worked as a test driver until November 2015) and Mercedes Grand Prix, Wolff celebrated numerous podiums and successes for both teams, such as a 1–2–3–4 finish at the 2014 Austrian Grand Prix in Spielberg, Austria in his 'home race', as well as at Monza, Italy, in both Qualifying and Race classifications.

 In 2020, Mercedes won its record seventh consecutive double world championship.
 The record was previously held by Ferrari when it won five consecutive double world championships between 2000 and 2004.
 Mercedes also holds the record of seven consecutive Driver's Championships from 2014 to 2020.
-Ferrari also previously held this record with five titles from 2000 to 2004.
 In 2020, Mercedes' record of seven consecutive Constructor's Championships surpassed that of Ferrari's six consecutive Constructor's Championships set between 1999 and 2004.
 Wolff's achievements were recognised through the presentation of a John Bolster Award from Jean Todt at the 2018 Autosport Awards.
 Wolff subsequently received the President's Award from Todt, along with team non-executive chairman Niki Lauda, at the 2018 FIA Prize Giving Gala held in St Petersburg, Russia.